 Receives general direction from a Correctional Maintenance Supervisor or other employee of higher grade.

-Performs highly skilled maintenance and construction work requiring application of trade skills, codes and standard trade practices; trains and supervises a group of inmates assigned to heating, ventilating, air conditioning and refrigeration tasks; ensures compliance with standard trade practices and codes on air systems used in heating, ventilating, and refrigeration; troubleshoots and performs work in operation, repair and installation of air conditioning and refrigeration equipment and systems which may use Freon chilled water for air cooling means and air or water for condenser means; installs or repairs electric or pneumatic controls for equipment; determines required cooling capacity of units needed for small areas; uses and interprets a psychometric chart; utilizes diagnostic equipment to control and measure air flow, room air changes and room pressurization; operates and maintains building and energy management systems; performs preventative maintenance tasks; maintains custody and discipline and evaluates performance of each inmate assigned to work areas; determines and obtains required materials; maintains records; operates heavy equipment as necessary; may perform duties related to similar trade areas as required; may physically restrain inmates, quell disturbances, and otherwise assist security forces in emergencies; may be required to operate a motor vehicle; performs related duties as required.
+Performs highly skilled maintenance and construction work requiring application of trade skills, codes and standard trade practices; trains and supervises a group of inmates assigned to heating, ventilating, air conditioning and refrigeration tasks; ensures compliance with standard trade practices and codes on air systems used in heating, ventilating, and refrigeration; troubleshoots and performs work in operation, repair and installation of air conditioning and refrigeration equipment and systems which may use Freon chilled water for air cooling means and air or water for condenser means; installs or repairs electric or pneumatic controls for equipment; determines required cooling capacity of units needed for small areas; uses and interprets a psychometric chart; utilizes diagnostic equipment to control and measure air flow, room air changes and room pressurization; operates and maintains building and energy management systems; performs preventative maintenance tasks; maintains custody and discipline and evaluates performance of each inmate assigned to work areas; determines and obtains required materials; maintains records; operates heavy equipment as necessary; may perform supplemental duties related to other trade disciplines based on experience, knowledge, skills and agency needs; may physically restrain inmates, quell disturbances, and otherwise assist security forces in emergencies; may be required to operate a motor vehicle; performs related duties as required.

 In addition to the checking of references and of facts stated in the application, a thorough background investigation of each candidate may be made before persons are certified for appointment.